PranjalSahu/MultiSectionCNN/README.md

   <img src="pipeline.png" width="640" height="330" />
 </p>

+# Dataset
+Download the LIDC dataset from the link: https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI Extract the nodule volumes using the PyLIDC tool: https://pylidc.github.io/ Using the extracted nodule volumes extract the cross-sections using the code provided in the notebook to train the model

 # Training
 Code for generating the cross sections is shared in the notebook <br>